KatherineMichel/setting-up-an-open-source-project/README.md

 * If you want to restrict someone's access to commit to master branch, instead of adding them as a collaborator, ask them to fork the repo to make changes
 * Have team members work on the same code base, but have separate repo that you send pull requests to that only your operations manager or team lead can accept

-GitHub Organizations and Teams
-* Organizations are for code owned by groups (for companies, OSS projects)
-* Teams allow easier management of permissions (add a developer to a team, and then give team access to a number of repos)

 ## Issues

-Enable Issues to:
-* Track bugs
-* Manage features

 Types of GitHub Comments
 * On the pull request